IamTheBest1Great/Study-reference/Notes/Frontend/js/js.md

 Function scope (`var`): the variable is accessible anywhere within the enclosing function.
 Block scope (`let`/`const`): the variable is accessible only within the `{}` block it was declared in (if statement, for loop, etc.).
 This difference matters most inside control structures like loops and conditionals.

+The core difference is: var creates one single variable that gets reused over and over, while let creates a brand-new variable for every single turn (iteration) of the loop.

+This difference matters most when you introduce a delay, like a setTimeout.

+The Code Example
+Look at these two loops.
+They look identical, but they behave completely differently:

+JavaScript
+// Using VAR
+for (var i = 1; i <= 3; i++) {
+  setTimeout(() => console.log("var:", i), 1000);
+}

+// Using LET
+for (let i = 1; i <= 3; i++) {
+  setTimeout(() => console.log("let:", i), 1000);
+}
+The Output (after 1 second):
+var prints: 4, 4, 4

+let prints: 1, 2, 3

+Why does this happen?
+The var behavior (One shared bucket)
+Because var is function-scoped, JavaScript creates just one variable named i.

+The loop runs instantly from 1 to 3, and ends when i becomes 4.

+One second later, the setTimeout timers wake up and look for i.

+They all look at that same single bucket, which now holds the number 4.
+So, it prints 4 three times.

+The let behavior (Unique buckets)
+Because let is block-scoped, JavaScript creates a brand-new i variable for every single round of the loop.

+In round 1, a bucket is made where i = 1.

+In round 2, a fresh bucket is made where i = 2.

+In round 3, another fresh bucket is made where i = 3.

+One second later, each setTimeout looks back at the specific, unique bucket created during its specific round.
+So, it prints 1, 2, 3.
 [⬆ Back to Table of Contents](#-table-of-contents)

 ---